Can I do a Castor Oil Pack without the pack / compress?

 The intestines and bowels are regulated and working well in a relaxed state.
 You can take all the fluids, fiber, probiotics and digestive enzymes you want but if your body doesn’t know how to switch into the relaxed state for peristalsis and relaxation of the lower sphincter, you are a duck out of luck.
 For me, stress was severely impacting my bowels and regularity.

-4. Castor Oil Packs help to Cleanse and Preserve Glutathione.
+4. Castor Oil Packs may help recycle/preserve glutathione

 We all know that cleansing is important, and there is one molecule known as glutathione that stands out among all of the antioxidants.
 It cleans and protects the body, and helps to detox heavy metals.12